raspberrypilearning/astronaut-reaction-times/en/step_1.md

 ### What you will make

 --- no-print ---
 Click on the green flag to start the game.
-Press the spacebar when Tim shouts "GO!"
+Press the space bar when Tim shouts "GO!"

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="//scratch.mit.edu/projects/embed/294791719/?autostart=false" frameborder="0" scrolling="no"></iframe>